NVIDIA/aistore/docs/aisloader.md

 * read and write ratios

 Detailed protocol-level tracing statistics are also available - see [HTTP tracing](#http-tracing) section below for brief introduction.

+---

+**May 2025 UPDATE**: `aisloader`/StatsD integration and associated capabilities described in this document are _obsolete_.
+The corresponding functionality is not supported and most likely will be eventually completely removed.

+---

 ## Table of Contents